Richard17425/ruiqi-hugo-academic/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: 👨‍💻✔
+  icon: 👨‍💻

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: BSe in Mechanical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: